algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 **No value can be hard-coded !**

-If a number or a constant is needed in the code, it have to be defined in the 'definitions.h' header and not directly inserted in the algorithm itself, even if "it shouldn't change".
+If a number or a constant is needed in the code, it has to be defined in the 'definitions.h' header and not directly inserted in the algorithm itself, even if "it shouldn't change".

 In the same idea, variables' declaration and first assignment should be separated : the declaration in 'definition.h.
 An example of this appears in the example below.

 #### Comments

-Each function needs a comment above explaining its behaviour and its parameters.
+Each function needs a comment above explaining its behaviour and needed parameters along with their type.
 Any weird or tricky algorithm has to be commented.
-Any variable declaration need a comment on the same line to quickly explain what it is.
-If it is too obvious, just write ```// explicit```.
+Any variable declaration needs a comment on the same line to quickly explain what it is.
+If it is too obvious, just write \``// explicit```.`

 ### Expected piece of code